twajr/ckad-prep-notes/README.md

   - [x] Understand Services
   - [x] Basic Network Policies

-## Where to Practice?
+# Where to Practice?
 This particular items was difficult for me as I didn't have a (current) k8s cluster to use at work.
-As I was initially studying for the CKA which requires more cluster-level work, I tried many, many different approaches for an inexpensive k8s environment.
-For example, building clusters using K8s The Hard way on gcloud (and AWS), building a raspberry pi cluster I could take to work, using kubeadm / kops, etc.
+As I was initially studying for the CKA which requires more cluster-level work, I tried many, many different approaches for an inexpensive k8s environment. built many clusters using K8s The Hard way on gcloud (and AWS), built a raspberry pi cluster I could carry to work, and tried using kubeadm / kops on gcloud and aws.

 In my opinion, and all that is required to pass this test, is to just setup a gcloud account, and use a two-node GKE cluster for studying.
-Heck, you can even use the nice google cloud shell and not evey leave your browser.
+Heck, you can even use the very nice google cloud shell and not evey leave your browser.

-Here are commands used to create an initial two-node cluster for studying.
+Here are commands used to create a two-node cluster for studying.
 I keep these here just so I can fire up and destroy a cluster for a few hours each day for study.
 Notice that you can tailor the cluster version to match the k8s version for the exam.
 ```
 gcloud config set compute/zone us-central1-a
 gcloud config set compute/region us-central1